-A large part of my research is focused on the collection and analysis of data from consumer-electronics (smartphones, cars ...).
-In particular, I apply machine learning techniques on those datasets in order to predict both behavior and individual traits.
+In my research I focus on the collection and analysis of data from consumer-electronics (smartphones, cars ...) with regard to psychological phenomena.
+In particular, I apply machine learning techniques on those datasets in order to predict both behavior and personal traits.

 I am also interested in the design of personalized systems and how human-system interaction can be improved by considering differential human factors in the design process (demography, personality etc.).